M66B/FairEmail/docs/FAQ-de-rLI.md

 In most cases, the quick setup wizard will be able to automatically identify the correct configuration.

-If the quick setup wizard fails, you'll need to manually set up an account (to receive email) and an identity (to send email).
+Wenn der Schnelleinrichtungs-Assistent fehlschlägt, müssen Sie manuell ein Konto (für den Empfang von E-Mails) und eine Identität (für den Versand von E-Mails) einrichten.
 For this you'll need the IMAP and SMTP server addresses and port numbers, whether SSL/TLS or STARTTLS should be used and your username (mostly, but not always, your email address) and your password.

 Searching for *IMAP* and the name of the provider is mostly sufficient to find the right documentation.